zsj9993/VaderDisplay/README.md

 ~~2.
 Set up configuration in which the actual program runs on a server and then the Pi just displays the output.~~

 3. Use Javascript to queue up images and pull the next one from the queue (removes most of the delay with rendering images and displaying them at the same time).

+## What I Learned
+- How to use a Raspberry Pi and start it up from scratch
+- How to write a program in Python 2 and migrate it to Python 3
+- How to make and use a template and config file
+- How to host my project on OpenShift and display it remotely on a Pi
+- How to troubleshoot a program
+- How to parse an API
+- HOW TO ASK FOR HELP